Libranta/DevilSpark-code/README.md

 CEO of @LibertasStudios

 - 🔭 I’m currently working on FullStack Devs
-- 🌱 I’m currently developing Android O.S. oriented
+- 🌱 I’m currently developing Android O.S. oriented apps
 - 👯 I’m looking to collaborate on ...
 Everything?
 - 🤔 I’m looking for help with ..
 All things?
 - ⚡ Fun fact: I run a Cozy Discord Server and a Magical Podcast